History of early modern period domes: Imperial Abbey of Schussenried

+Duchy of Savoy

+The church of Saint Maria delle Grazie (formerly Saint Caterina) in Casale Monferrato was built by Giovanni Battista Scapitta and Giacomo Zanetti with an oval dome 15 meters by 10 meters, on a 7 m drum.
+It was built in 8 years and finished in 1726.

 Appointed by the King of Savoy as First Architect to the King in 1714, Filippo Juvarra built the Basilica of Superga at Turin between 1717 and 1731.
 The apparent lightness of its dome may be attributed to both even lighting and the unusual lack of pendentives, with the dome on its circular entablature above eight columns instead.
 Its use of bulbous domes on the lantern and side towers was also unusual in Italy, where bulbous domes remained rare.
 The basilica was built as the official dynastic mausoleum of the House of Savoy, which had governed Piedmont and southeast France since the 15th century.
 The original intended site of the mausoleum, begun in 1596, was found to have problems with uneven settlement due to the soil and this led to a halt in construction.
 After efforts to compensate for the settlement, and despite the mausoleum at Superga already being built, construction was resumed to complete the original building as the Sanctuary of Vicoforte.

 The Sanctuary of Vicoforte's oval dome, very close to an ellipse, was completed in 1731 and is the largest masonry dome of its kind in the world.
 It measures 37.15 meters by 24.8 meters at its base and is pierced by eight oval windows and a central oval oculus with a cupola.
 Although iron rings were used as part of the original construction at three levels to hold the dome together, cracks developed as the foundation settled further over the centuries.
 Additional reinforcement was added from 1985 to 1987 to halt their spread.
-Oval domes are also found in nearby Liguria, such as the church of San Torpete (1730–33) in Genoa, but the use of stone in this region, rather than the brick predominant in the architecture of Piedmont, limited their size.

 The style of Piedmont spread to Vienna, where Italian architects built oval-plan churches and inspired the building of others.

 Many decades after Guarino Guarini's buildings used them, the crossed-arch dome was revived by Bernardo Vittone in projects such as the Sanctuary of Valinotto (1738–39) and the Chapel of San Luigi Gonzaga.
 Vittone was familiar with Guarini's work and his dome over the Church of San Bernardino in Chieri (1740-1744), the original of which had collapse in 1740, has been called "a lofty system of arches" due to the openings for light left in the pendentives and in the vaulting of adjacent bays.